pnp/script-samples/docfx/contributing/submitting-pull-requests.md

     # update your local master to be a mirror of what's in the main repo
     git pull --rebase upstream master

-    # switch to your branch where you are working, say "sampleA"
+    # switch to your branch where you are working, say "working-with-files-in-libraries"
-    git checkout sampleA
+    git checkout working-with-files-in-libraries

     # update your branch to update it's fork point to the current tip of master & put your changes on top of it
     git rebase master